-Number two—a bow.
-Now you remember that the next thing that happened in that journey is that Nephi broke his bow.
+One of the next things that happened in their journey is Nephi broke his bow.
 The lesson to be learned here is that we have to take positive action in our lives to improve our situation, rather than waiting for somebody else to do it for us, to act upon us, to fix our problem.

-When his bow broke, Nephi could have easily been discouraged and have asked God these things.
-Because here’s what I would have said—I’ll just be honest: “Why me?
+When his bow broke, Nephi could have easily been discouraged and have asked God: “Why me?
 Why this?
 I’ve done everything you have asked me to do.
-I have put up with two older brothers who have done nothing else but persecute me for trying to do the right thing.
+I have put up with two older brothers who have done nothing but persecute me for trying to do the right thing.
 I’m trying to live the best I can out here in the wilderness.
 I’m grateful for the Liahona—it’s kept us in the most fertile parts of the wilderness, but doggone it, it’s a wilderness.
 I am tired.
 I am hungry.
 You sent manna from heaven to our forefathers.
 How about a few rabbits for us?”

 Now these were neither Nephi’s thoughts nor his expressions.
 Rather, he picked up a piece of wood, and he did his best to fashion a bow out of it.
 He found a straight stick, as straight as he could, and he made an arrow.
-Now, I’m sure that, compared to that bow of fine steel, that that wooden bow was a pretty pitiful sight.
-But here are the lessons to be learned from that event: First, he took responsibility for breaking his bow.
-There was no blaming of parents.
-No irritating brothers or roommates or his circumstances or his dog that ate the homework for the third time in a week.
+Now compared to his bow of fine steel, that wooden bow was a pretty pitiful sight.
+But here are the lessons to be learned from this event: First, he took responsibility for breaking his bow.
+There was no blaming of parents, irritating brothers, roommates, his circumstances or his dog that ate the homework for the third time in a week.
 He clearly said in the scriptures, “I did break my bow.”
 (1 Nephi 16:18)

 Second, Nephi did what he could do with the resources he had and the talents he had to fix his own problem.
 And then he sought counsel on how his solution might be used to accomplish a worthy objective—finding food.
 Now the interesting result.
-The prophet—Lehi, his father—the prophet prays to the Lord to find out where Nephi should be sent.
+The prophet—Lehi, his father— prays to the Lord to find out where Nephi should be sent to find food.
 And where did the answer appear?
 On the Liahona.

-Now when Nephi finally killed some animals, and we don’t know how long it took him, but when he finally got some food, I bet that no one else was as surprised as he was, given what he took up there to make that happen.
-And though he no longer had his steel bow, what he had was sufficient in the hands of the Lord to accomplish what needed to be done by Nephi.
+Now when Nephi finally obtained food, and we don’t know how long it took him, I bet that no one else was as surprised as he was, given what he took up there to make that happen.
+And though he no longer had his steel bow, what he had was sufficient in the hands of the Lord to accomplish what needed to be done.

 In terms of talents and resources, some of you come to the College with a steel bow.
 Some of you come with wooden bows.
 Some of you may not even have a bow yet.
 But you have sufficient for your needs.
 And the key is to take what you have and make the Lord your partner in pursuing a worthy goal for yourself.

-So the lesson in the bow is learned in the axiom that you pray as if everything depended upon God, and you work as if everything depended upon you.
+So the lesson in the bow is stated clearly in the axiom: pray as if everything depended upon God, and you work as if everything depended upon you.

-Now the boat.
 Nephi’s last challenge came when his family was finally at rest in a pretty good place—the land Bountiful.
-But he was instructed to build a boat.
+They had food, water, all that they temporally need.
+In the face of such plenty, he is instructed to build a boat.
 Not just any boat—it was a boat to be built “not after the manner of men.”
 (1 Nephi 18:2) Isn’t that interesting?
-Nephi was commanded to build a boat he had never built before to take him to a place he’d never been before, and all he knew was that the ocean was in front of him.
+Nephi was commanded to build something he had never built before to take him to a place he’d never been before, and all he knew was that the ocean was in front of him.